- Make/Cancel an Appointment

 The Writing Center offers non-credit ESL mini-courses.
 There are no undergraduate ESL classes at UNC.
 There are two ESL classes for graduate students through the English Department.
-The Graduate School runs the Preparing International Teaching Assistants Program (PITAP), which helps ITAs prepare for their role as classroom or lab instructors by improving their English pronunciation, cross-cultural communication and teaching skills.
+The Graduate School runs the Preparing International Teaching Assistants Program (PITAP), which helps ITAs prepare for their role as classroom or lab instructors by improving their English pronunciation, cross-cultural communication, and teaching skills.
 (You do not have to be a teaching assistant to enroll.
 Postdocs and visiting scholars may be able to audit a course.)
-Please contact your school or department to check if they have writing classes or courses for international students.
+Please contact your school or department to check whether they have writing classes or courses for international students.

-View Writing Center in a map
+View the Writing Center in a map.

 Greenlaw is the English Department’s building in the center of campus.
 Find the Davis (Main) Library, the Student Stores, or the Student Union.
 They border the area called “The Pit.”
 Stand in the Pit with your back to the Student Stores, facing Lenoir Cafeteria.
 Greenlaw is the building in front of you and to your left.
 (Or ask any student in the Pit for directions!)
 Room 221 is the Writing Center’s satellite space on the second floor, between the English department offices and classrooms.